SaabK/lotia/README.md

 # Lotia - A project by Frontend Practice

-Send your courses, coaching sessions on lotia.
+Sell your courses, coaching sessions on lotia.

+## Challenge

+This was a challenge by FrontendPractice.com

+## Technologies

+The following technologies were used:

+- ReactJS
+- SASS